 Nofollow Links: Nofollow links are the opposite to dofollow links.
 Nofollow links are links embedded with a special parameter, rel="nofollow".
 This parameter instructs search engines to not allow the passing of link equity when linking out to another page.

 Noindex: Noindex is a command inserted into the header of page signifying to search engines to not have the page indexed into the search result pages.

 On-Page Optimisation: On-page optimisation refers to all optimisation practices and techniques which can be implemented to a web page.
 This is usually done by accessing the back-end of the website.
 Eg. Meta optimisation, content optimisation and internal linking.

 Off-Page Optimisation: Off-page optimisation refers to all optimisation practices and techniques which can be incorporated without the need to access the back-end of the website.
 Eg. Link building, content marketing and article submissions.

-Organic Search Results: The organic search results are the listings on the SERPs that appear because of their natural relevancy to the search term.
-To generate a profit of the search engine company, search engines have incorporated paid search results to appear next to organic listings.
+Organic Search Results: Organic search results are listings on the search engine results pages that appear because of their natural relevancy to the users search query.

-Organic Traffic: Organic traffic is known as web traffic coming from the organic listings within the SERPs.
+Organic Traffic: Organic traffic is known as natural web traffic coming from the organic listings within a search engines' result pages.

 Panda: The Panda update is a Google's algorithm update first released in 2011.
 Panda was released with the focus of targeting low-quality websites, websites that contain minimal content and spammy websites.
 This encouraged website owners to improve the quality of their websites in order to rank higher in the search results.